Lexicon

 via Elinor Ostrom

-Ostrom's framework: multiple overlapping centers of authority rather than a single hierarchy.
-Experimentation, local adaptation, exit between jurisdictions—all become possible when monopoly is absent.
+Ostrom's framework: multiple overlapping centers of authority in place of a single hierarchy.
+Experimentation, local adaptation, exit between jurisdictions — all become possible when monopoly is absent.
 The fractal polis extends polycentric governance to digital substrates: cryptographic enforcement of boundaries, fork rights as exit, nested jurisdictions competing for allegiance.
 Power cannot abuse what it cannot trap.

 Portable Primitives